QClash: Shared history

-Multi-club Players
+Multi-club players

 Below is a list of players who spent time at both the Brisbane Lions and Gold Coast Suns, and played in at least one QClash, in order of appearance for their second of the two clubs.
 It is updated through to the end of QClash 24.

-Rohan Bewick (on Brisbane's list from 2011 to 2018 for 103 games) and Dayne Zorko (on Brisbane's list from 2012 to present for 230 games) were also traded from Gold Coast to Brisbane, but were only prelisted at the Suns and were never on their official list.
+Rohan Bewick (on Brisbane's list from 2011 to 2018 for 103 games) and Dayne Zorko (on Brisbane's list from 2012 to present for 304+ games) were also traded from Gold Coast to Brisbane, but they were only prelisted at the Suns and were never on their official list.
 When asked how he felt about the situation, Zorko admitted he was "extremely disappointed" and that the outcome "cut deeply" when his hometown club chose to trade him.
-Joel Tippett was on Brisbane's list from 2007 to 2009, however he didn't play a game before playing two matches for Gold Coast in 2011.
+Joel Tippett was on Brisbane's list from 2007 to 2009; however, he didn't play a game before playing two matches for Gold Coast in 2011.
 Tippett never featured in a QClash.